madarameegama7/IWB25-200/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

 ## 🙏 Acknowledgments

 - Ballerina team for the excellent backend framework
 - OpenStreetMap contributors for map data
 - React community for frontend components
-- Sri Lankan transport authorities for inspiration
+- Sri Lankan transport authorities